shinji257/aop/README.md

 * Automatically drop op on quit

 Permissions

-- aop.use (Allow usage of /opme command)
+* aop.use (Allow usage of opme command)
-- aop.notify (Get notified when someone uses op,deop,etc)
+* aop.notify (Get notified when someone uses op,deop,etc)

 (added in 2.0)

-- aop.bypass.opdrop (Bypass automatic drop of op rights on quit)
+* aop.bypass.opdrop (Bypass automatic drop of op rights on quit)

 Commands:

-- /opme (Ops the calling user -- Currently permissions only)
+* /opme (Ops the calling user -- Currently permissions only)
-- /deopme (Deops the calling user -- Ops only)
+* /deopme (Deops the calling user -- Ops only)

 Todo: